Review

 Like the first book published on the 2/22nd

-Battalion and the loss of Rabaul (Rabaul 1942), Darkest Hour (DH) could
+Battalion and the loss of Rabaul (Rabaul 1942), Darkest Hour (DH) could have

-in context.
+context.
 I found the non-super scripting of page references very

 annoying.
 There is still a lot of information the author didn't find,